 It is a MYTH that Indica and Sativa predict the effects that a cannabis user will have.
 The different cannabinoids, terpenes, and other chemical compounds heavily determine the effects someone will experience.
 The way a user consumes marijuana through inhalation, digestion, or topical use, as well as your personal biological makeup and tolerance, plays a part in how the marijuana will affect you.

 Indica vs. Sativa

 - Indica marijuana plants are shorter, have broad leaves, grow best in colder weather, and have a shorter flowering time.

 - Sativa marijuana plants are taller, have narrow leaves, grow best in warmer weather, and have a longer flowering time.

-Ingestible form of THC that was created for cancer treatments.
-This effective THC rich medicine contains a broad spectrum of cannabinoids and terpenes that create an intense lofty experience that has proven to be effective on much more than just cancer.
-Can be ingested straight from syringe or put into capsules.
+Ingestible form of concentrated THC oil that was created for cancer treatments.
+This effective THC-rich medicine contains a broad spectrum of cannabinoids and terpenes that create an intense lofty experience that has proven to be effective on much more than just cancer.
+Can be ingested straight from a syringe or put into capsules.

 An edible, also commonly known as a medible, is food that has been infused using cannabis.
 Food can be infused using cannabis butter, distillate, or infused cooking oils (coconut, olive, canola, avocado, grapeseed).

 When marijuana is consumed by eating or drinking, the chemical compounds are digested in the stomach and absorbed into the bloodstream causing a gradual onset of effects.
 When digested the terpenes are destroyed, which are mostly responsible for the uplifting or sedative effects, and the liver converts THC into 11-hydroxy tetrahydrocannabinol.
 This compound has noticeably more pronounced psychoactive effects than if cannabis is smoked or vaped.